GSNorCal Volunteer Essentials

 fees, product program and property rentals

 |Amount needed per girl||$60|

-Financial aid is available through GSNorCal for membership dues, basic uniform and program supplies, and programs like camp or destinations.
-If you have questions about financial assistance for additional program opportunities, or would like to donate to assist girls or troops, contact Info@girlscoutsnorcal.org
+Financial aid is available through GSNorCal for membership dues, basic uniform and program supplies, and programs like camp or GSUSA Destinations.
+If you have questions about financial aid for additional program opportunities, or would like to donate to assist girls or troops, contact Info@gsnorcal.org

 Girl Scouts of Northern California is the legal entity that may sign a contract on behalf of “Girl Scouts.”
 Troops and service units are not legal entities.
 Therefore, all contracts, agreements, Memorandums of Understanding and facility use forms that benefit or impose responsibility or potential liability on “Girl Scouts” must be approved and signed by authorized staff representatives of Girl Scouts of Northern California.

 If yes to either question, then proceed to step 2.

 If you need a GSNorCal staff signature: